 - Store in the refrigerator for 3 to 5 days.

-TIP: If using this frosting to pipe on cupcakes, I suggest adding an additional 1-2 cups of powdered sugar and make sure not to soften the butter or cream cheese too much.
+TIP: If using to pipe on cupcakes, I suggest adding an additional 1-2 cups of powdered sugar and make sure not to soften the butter or cream cheese too much.

-Below are a few of my favorite variations for cream cheese frosting.
-There are so many ways you can flavor the frosting to meet your needs!
+Below are a few of my favorite variations.
+There are so many ways you can flavor it to meet your needs!

-- Chocolate cream cheese frosting: Add in 1/2 cup of cocoa powder with the sugar and mix until combined.
+- Chocolate: Add in 1/2 cup of cocoa powder with the sugar and mix until combined.

-- Lemon cream cheese frosting: Add in a teaspoon of both fresh lemon juice and lemon zest.
+- Lemon: Add in a teaspoon of both fresh lemon juice and lemon zest.

-- Orange cream cheese frosting: Add in a teaspoon of both fresh orange juice and orange zest.
+- Orange: Add in a teaspoon of both fresh orange juice and orange zest.

-- Strawberry cream cheese frosting: Puree 1/2 cup fresh strawberries in blender, then fold in strawberry puree at the end.
+- Strawberry: Puree 1/2 cup fresh strawberries in blender, then fold in strawberry puree at the end.

-- Peanut butter cream cheese frosting: Add in 1/2 cup peanut butter and beat with the cream cheese and butter.
+- Peanut butter: Add in 1/2 cup peanut butter and beat with the cream cheese and butter.

-Cakes: My absolute favorite way to use homemade cream cheese frosting is for carrot cake.
+Cakes: My absolute favorite way to use it is for carrot cake.
 It also tastes amazing on red velvet cake, too.

-Cupcakes: If frosting cupcakes with this cream cheese frosting, I typically add 1-2 more cups of powdered sugar so that it holds it’s shape.
-It tastes amazing piped on chocolate cupcakes, red velvet brownie cupcakes, carrot cake cupcakes and Neapolitan cupcakes.
+Cupcakes: If frosting cupcakes, I typically add 1-2 more cups of powdered sugar so that it holds it’s shape.
+It tastes amazing piped on chocolate cupcakes, vanilla cupcakes, red velvet brownie cupcakes and carrot cake cupcakes.
 Click here to learn how to frost a cupcake.

 Cookies: Sugar cookies or sugar cookie bars topped with this frosting are my jam!
 They both compliment each other so well.
 It also tastes great over pumpkin cookies or sandwiched between pumpkin whoopie pies.

-Why is my cream cheese icing runny?
+Why is it runny?
 If your frosting is runny, you could have beaten the cream cheese a little too long prior to adding the powdered sugar.
 I’ve also found that low fat cream cheeses make for a more liquid-y frosting.
-These types of cheeses contain more liquid, so I always suggest using full fat cream cheese.
+These types of cheeses contain more liquid, so I always suggest using the full fat version.

 How do you fix lumpy cream cheese frosting?
-If you’re frosting is lumpy, it’s probably because you didn’t allow the butter and cream cheese to soften enough.
-If this happens, try microwaving the frosting for about 10 seconds, so that the lumpy butter and cream cheese bits can melt.
+If it’s lumpy, it’s probably because you didn’t allow the butter and cream cheese to soften enough.
+If this happens, try microwaving the frosting for about 10 seconds, so that the lumpy bits can melt.

-How do you thicken cream cheese frosting?
-To thicken this frosting, try adding 1/2 cup more powdered sugar.
-If I’m frosting cupcakes, I like to add 1-2 more cups of powdered sugar so that the frosting will keep it’s shape.
+How do you thicken it?
+Try adding 1/2 cup more powdered sugar.
+If I’m frosting cupcakes, I like to add 1-2 more cups of powdered sugar so that it will keep it’s shape.

-Should cream cheese frosting be refrigerated?
+Should it be refrigerated?
 Yes, this frosting needs to be refrigerated.
 Place in an airtight container or bag and store in the fridge for 3-5 days.

-Can cream cheese icing be frozen?
-Yes, this frosting can be frozen.
-It holds up well in the freezer due to it’s thick consistency.
+Can it be frozen?
+Yes, it holds up well in the freezer due to it’s thick consistency.
 Simply add frosting to a zip top freezer bag and store in freezer for up to 3 months.

 Cream Cheese Frosting Recipe